andreyyy178/Eulerity-Photos/README.md

 * Cache the images to avoid hitting the server needlessly
 * Expensive operations can be optimized (see [EditScreen.kt](https://github.com/andreyyy178/Eulerity-Photos/blob/master/app/src/main/java/com/example/eulerityphotos/ui/screens/EditScreen.kt#L122))
 * Clean up code
-* Implement an extra screen where a user can see the history of their uploaded images
+* Implement an extra screen where a user can see the history of their succesfully uploaded images
 * Store when the image was edited last
 * More better UI